codescribblr/budget-app/docs/PHASE_1_CHECKLIST.md

 - Cache feature flags in React context (don't fetch on every render)
 - Monthly funding records created on-demand (not pre-created)
 - Month rollover handled by cron job (creates new records with funded_amount = 0)
+- Scheduled jobs tracked in `scheduled_jobs` table for monitoring and alerting
+- Use Supabase Edge Functions with cron triggers for scheduled jobs

 ### Open Questions
 - [ ] Should we auto-enable Monthly Funding Tracking for new users after 1 month?